microsoft/azure-pipelines-agent-cookbook/CONTRIBUTING.md

 - 👎 - downvote

 If you cannot find an existing issue that describes your bug or feature, create a new issue using the guidelines below.

+### Writing Good Bug Reports and Feature Requests

+- File a single issue per problem and feature request.
+Do not enumerate multiple bugs or feature requests in the same issue.

+- Do not add your issue as a comment to an existing issue unless it's for the identical input.
+Many issues look similar, but have different causes.

+- The more information you can provide, the more likely someone will be successful at reproducing the issue and finding a fix.

+Please include the following with each issue:

+- Version of Chef Infra Client

+- Your operating system

+- Reproducible steps (1...
+2...
+3...) that cause the issue

+- What you expected to see, versus what you actually saw

+- A code snippet that demonstrates the issue or a link to a code repository the developers can easily pull down to recreate the issue locally

+  - **Note:** Because the developers need to copy and paste the code snippet, including a code snippet as a media file (i.e. .gif) is not sufficient.

+- Errors from the client run

+### Final Checklist

+Please remember to do the following:

+- [ ] Search the issue repository to ensure your report is a new issue

+- [ ] Recreate the issue

+- [ ] Simplify your code around the issue to better isolate the problem

+Don't feel bad if the developers can't reproduce the issue right away.
+They will simply ask for more information!